-African American mothers study: Participants are African American nursing mothers who live anywhere in the U.S. This study is funded by the Avon Foundation for Women.
+African American mothers study: Participants are African American nursing mothers who live anywhere in the U.S., and send in a single breastmilk sample from each breast.
+This study is funded by the Avon Foundation for Women.
 For more information about this study, and to participate, call Beth Punska at (413) 545-0813, or email.

 How your privacy is protected: Every effort will be made to protect your privacy.
 Your name will not be used in any of the research reports or publications prepared with results obtained from this study.
 All information obtained in this study that identifies who you are will be recorded with a code number, and all studies are approved by the Institutional Review Board of the University of Massachusetts.

-Benefits of this research: Currently there is no good way to assess a woman's risk of getting breast cancer.
+Why participate in this research?
+Currently there is no good way to assess a woman's risk of getting breast cancer.
 For example, although family history is an important risk factor for developing breast cancer, most women who develop cancer have no family history, and most women with a family history do not develop breast cancer.